netdata/netdata/docs/anonymous-statistics.md

 There are three ways of opting-out from anonymous statistics:

--   Create a file called `.opt-out-from-anonymous-statistics`.
+**Create a file called `.opt-out-from-anonymous-statistics`.** This empty file, stored in your Netdata configuration directory (usually `etc/netdata`), immediately stops the statistics script from running.

--   Pass the option `--disable-telemetry` to any of the installer scripts.
+**Pass the option `--disable-telemetry` to any of the installer scripts in the [installation docs](../packaging/installer/README.md).** You can append this option during initial installation or during a manual update.
--   Set the

-To opt-out from sending anonymous statistics, you can create a file called `.opt-out-from-anonymous-statistics` under the user configuration directory (usually `/etc/netdata`).
-The effect of creating the file is the following:
+**Set your `DO_NOT_TRACK` environmental variable to `1`.** You can set this variable with the following: `export DO_NOT_TRACK=1`.
+Read more on the [project's homepage](https://consoledonottrack.com/).
+This variable works with both the installer scripts and Docker-based installations.

+Each of these opt-out procesess does the following:

--   The daemon will never execute the anonymous statistics script
+-   Prevents the daemon from executing the anonymous statistics script.
--   The anonymous statistics script will exit immediately if called via any other way (e.g. shell)
+-   Forces the anonymous statistics script to exit immediately.
--   The Google Tag Manager Javascript snippet will remain in the page, but the linked tag will not be fired.
-The effect is that no data will ever be sent to GA.

-You can also disable telemetry by passing the option `--disable-telemetry` to any of the installers.
+-   Stops the Google Tag Manager Javascript snippet, which remains on the dashboard, from firing and sending any data to Google Analytics.